lepperm/Learning-Log/_posts/blog/2020-08-27-risk-mitigation-in-planning-learning.md

 This Learning Log site has also helped me to focus in more tasks.
 I've mentioned in previous logs that I was trying to migrate board tasks out of my Todoist account, and I have similarly made an effort to create issues in GitLab for other projects instead of tasks.
 This helps to keep me more focused in the mode of work I'm operating within, rather than changing levels of focus and not being as productive as possible.
 I have also given up multiple monitors for a single large monitor, which allows me to fill my workspace with only what I'm working on and nothing extra, helping me to focus in without notifications popping up on a second screen.

+Cultivating an effective ritual for learning and reinforcement which is sustainable for the long-term is, essentially, an exercise in general self-care and personal health.

 ### Conclusion

-I'm sure there's a tidy, Bayesian way to model the expected value of courses of actions given my current information, which is something I would like to practice more.
-In lieu of performing the math explicitly, I hope that I have been able to demonstrate my thought process and how I seek to tackle complicated tasks with limited resources.
-The balance of time, health, money, and gathering information is delicate and fluctuating, but by learning what you can and identifying risks, ambitious actions can help you to chase the dreams you have always wanted to follow.
+I'm sure there's a tidy, Bayesian way to model the expected value of courses of actions given my current information, which may be an exploration for a future post.
+I hope that I have been able to demonstrate my thought process and how I seek to tackle complicated tasks with limited resources.
+The balance of time, health, money, and gathering information is delicate and fluctuating, but by learning what you can, and identifying risks, ambitious actions can enable you to chase the dreams you have always wanted to follow.